lguedesc/Text-Wrapper/README.md

 Please note that this script is a work in progress and, as such, may contain bugs.
 If you encounter a bug, please report it in the 'Issues' section of this GitHub repository.
 Your contributions to identifying and resolving issues are greatly appreciated!

 ## Testing

-This script was tested using clang compiler on MacOS Ventura.
+This script was tested using:

+* clang compiler on MacOS Ventura;
+* gcc compiler on Ubuntu 23.10.